Investing in original ideas and emerging talent

 Originals donates funding, facilities, equipment, mentoring, and training workshops to promising grassroots talent – from camera operators and editors to producers and directors.

 Grey Moth Originals launched in 2020.
-To date, we have three short films in pre-production on our slate.
+To date, we have four completed projects currently at festivals, one in post-production and 2 in pre-production.
 The rationale of supporting these projects is based on:

 Daniel Rands - Margin